Around the World in 80 Days 1959 version starring David Niven and Mexican clown Cantinflas, with dozens of cameo appearances by various celebrities

 Phileas Fogg bet his fellow club members that he can circle the globe in eighty days.
 That may not be impressive today, but in 1872, it was nearly impossible.
 Accompanied by his valet, Passepartout, and the wandering Princess Aouda, Fogg crosses Europe, India, Japan, the Pacific and the United States.

 Trivia for Around the World in Eighty Days (1956)

-- The term cameo, meaning in this case a small part by a famous person, was popularized by the many — cameo appearances — in this film.
+- The term cameo, meaning in this case a small part by a famous person, was made popular by the many cameo appearances in this film.

-- The barge used in Bangkok belonged to the King of Thailand, who lent it to producer Michael Todd.
+- The barge used in Bangkok belonged to the King of Thailand.
+He lent it to producer Michael Todd.

 - Cantinflas did not use any stunt doubles on the bullfighting scene.

 - Orson Welles was a little upset he did not get a cameo in the film.
 He was upset because before Michael Todd produced this film, he produced a stage version by Welles.
 The play flopped but Todd turned the project into a film anyway and it enjoyed great success.
 Welles felt he gave the idea to Todd in the first place.